madnol/ubeytdemirr/README.md

 Hi, 👋

-I am Ubeyt, javascript focused full stack developer.
+I am Ubeyt, **javascript focused full stack developer**.
 I like to solve problems by coding.

-I am studying software engineering and at the same time, I am in Strive School's A20 Batch for Fullstack Developer program.
+I am studying software engineering and at the same time, I am in [Strive School](https://strive.school/)'s A20 Batch for Fullstack Developer program.

 Here some projects, I've done in Strive School with MERN stack.